confluentinc/jmx-monitoring-stacks/README.md

 1. `cd dev-toolkit`
 2. [Optional]: Put your new dashboards into the `grafana-wip` folder.
 All [existing grafana dashboards](jmxexporter-prometheus-grafana/assets/grafana/provisioning/dashboards) will be anyway loaded.
 3. Execute script `start.sh`
-4. For Grafana, go to http://localhost:3000, login with _admin/password_
+4. For Grafana, go to http://localhost:3000
 5. To teardown, execute script `stop.sh`

 ## Run with profiles